notify-events/wordpress/readme.txt

 = Message formatting =
 Use simple text formatting to highlight key points for faster and better processing of messages.

-= Unlimited numbers of subscribers =
+= Unlimited number of subscribers =
 Set up the distribution of messages among your team members by adding an unlimited number of subscribers.
 Share a special link to give certain people access to your channel.

 = Message prioritizing =